GuiEstevamCorrea/GuiEstevamCorrea/README.md

 # Hello, I'm Guilherme.
 Welcome to my GitHub Profile! 👋

-I'm a Software Engineering student passionate about technology and software development, I also have a degree in Systems Analysis and Development.
+I'm a Software Engineering student, graduated in Systems Analysis and Development, passionate about technology and software development.
 <br/>

 # 🎓 Training: